markjivko/rpg/readme.txt

 = Admin Console =
 As an admin, you have complete control over your game.
 Just press **Alt+Ctrl+C** to toggle the console and type **help** to list all available commands.
-You can add resources to users, change building levels, fast-forward the game and more.
+You can add resources to players, change building levels, fast-forward the game and more.
 New abilities will be added from time to time.

 = Microtransactions (PRO) =